Request for Exemption from Commission's Closed Captioning Rules

 commenter was served with a copy.

-All comments, oppositions, and replies must contain a detailed, full showing, supported by affidavit or signed
+All comments, oppositions, and replies must contain a detailed, full showing, supported by affidavit, of any

-The petitions, comments, oppositions and replies will be available for public inspection in the Commission’s
+The petition, comments, oppositions and replies will be available for public inspection in the Commission’s

 Reference Information Center: